 Shaokao is the Chinese translation of “barbecue”.
 The Shaokao is mainly found at street food stalls and night markets in China.

 Shaokao typically involves using strong species such as cumin and Chinese five-spice powder to marinate barbecued items on skewers.
 You can find it in most cities in China however it is most popular in Beijing.
 Some popular items include fish balls, smoked mushrooms and chicken.

 Siu Mei is a name for serval types of Cantonese cooking.
-The meat is generally cooked over an open fire or a very large wood fired oven.
+The meat is generally cooked over an open fire or a very large wood-fired oven.
 Different sauces are used for each variety.
-The some varieties include the most popular char siu, followed by siu yuk (which is roast pork or pork belly) and roast goose.
+Some varieties include the most popular char siu, followed by siu yuk (which is roast pork or pork belly) and roast goose.